heyheyhello/voko/notes.md

 Because attributes are often merged into a DOM node's properties, it makes sense to have functions like `onclick` be lowercase as object properties are case sensitive and always lowercase.
-However, I agree that it's more readable to use a JSX/React like `onClick` syntax instead.
-In Inferno, which also uses JSX, the process of normalizing event names is as simple as it sounds:
+However, no implementations actually apply events by assigning an object that way.
+This is because only _one_ function can be registered to an event that way.
+The more flexible approach is to use the DOM API `addEventListener()`.

+I think it's more readable to use a JSX/React-like capitalized `onClick` syntax, but it seems like it doesn't matter at all - everything just gets lowercased in the end.
+Example Inferno (which also uses JSX) code:

 From _inferno/src/DOM/events/delegation.ts_